 Koonya Hall, Koonya (on the right), Nubeena Rd, Tasman Peninsula

 Dessert and drinks on sale.

 Third Sunday of every month, 2pm, Ouse Session: We are starting a regular Irish/Folk music session at the Ouse Community Hall.
 The first will be at 2pm on Sunday 18th March 2012 and following, 3rd Sunday of each month at 2pm, unless otherwise notified.

 The session is open to all musicians and beginners are very welcome.

 North – Concerts and sessions

-Every Monday: “That’s All Folk”, City Park Radio 103.7 FM, 8-10pm.
+Every Monday: “The Folk Show”, City Park Radio 103.7 FM, 11pm-12 midnight.
 Launceston’s only locally produced folk music program.

-Third Friday of each month: Liffey Music Gathering (folk, blues etc.), at the Old School, Liffey, 8-12pm.
+Third Friday of each month: Liffey Music Gathering (folk, blues etc.), at the Old School, Liffey, 7:45-11pm and sometimes beyond.
 Open fire and good music.
 Bring a log for the fire, and some nosh.
-BYO.
 Tea and coffee available.
-A gold coin will be requested each session to help meet hire and insurance costs.
+A gold coin donation will help each session to meet hire and insurance costs.
 Hope to see you there.
-Contact: Patrick Gambles. email@example.com
+Contact: Garry Stannus: email@example.com

 North – Things to learn

 City of Launceston RSL Pipes and Drums: John Fardon, 0409 864 318.
 They are looking for members.
 Their band practice nights are Mondays, and their learners night is on Wednesdays.